shuyuan-liu/pic2lcd/README.md

 ## Compiling

+Pic2lcd has only been compiled on Linux, but it should be compatible with Windows build environments with the proper headers set up.

+### Prerequisites

 1. Install the *tclap* library headers.
 On Arch Linux use `sudo pacman -S tclap`.
 For other distributions search for the corresponding package and install.
 2. Clone this repo.
 3. `cd pic2lcd`